Development notes

 Downloading databases

-(Rationale for including in the Snakefile
+(Rationale for including in the Snakefile or providing separate scripts

-that need to be run before running the workflow with snakemake
+that need to be run before running the workflow with snakemake.

 This item needs to be updated!)